-Thoughtful gay-conversion drama 'The Miseducation of Cameron Post' falls just a little short
+Thoughtful gay-conversion drama 'The Miseducation of Cameron Post' falls just a little short: EW review

 Except it’s clear almost immediately that the staff — including the supposedly reformed Reverend Jim (John Gallagher Jr.) and his therapist sister Lydia (Jennifer Ehle) — are making it all up as they go along, with the help of highly selective verses from the Good Book and their own half-baked theories.

-Working from Emily Danforth’s novel, writer-director Desiree Akhavan (Appropriate Behavior) has crafted a thoughtful if somewhat shapeless drama about the struggle between human instinct and ideology, populated by finely-drawn characters whose lives would be interesting to watch unfold onscreen even without their “unnatural” leanings.
+Working from Emily Danforth’s novel, writer-director Desiree Akhavan (Appropriate Behavior) has crafted a thoughtful if somewhat formless drama about the struggle between human instinct and ideology, populated by finely-drawn characters whose lives would be interesting to watch unfold onscreen even without their “unnatural” leanings.
 (There is no acknowledged homosexuality at God’s Promise, only misguided SSA, a.k.a. same-sex attraction).

 Jane (underused American Honey star Sasha Lane) is a dreadlocked rebel with a prosthetic leg she stashes her secret weed supply in; Native American Adam (the excellent Forrest Goodluck) is completely at home with his “two-spirit” sexuality, even if his newly born-again father isn’t; Erin (Emily Skeggs) thinks if she can somehow care a little less about football and a little more about faith-based aerobics, she’ll learn to love boys too.